hmrc/release-versioning/README.md

 Usage: release-versioning [options]

   --help                   prints this usage text
-  -r, --release            release is a required Boolean argument indicating whether it should be a release or a snapshot -f, --hotfix             hotfix is a required Boolean argument indicating whether it should be a hotfix or a major/minor release
-  -t, --latest-tag <value>
+  -r, --release            release is an optional flag indicating whether it should be a release or a snapshot -f, --hotfix             hotfix is an optional flag indicating whether it should be a hotfix or a major/minor release -t, --latest-tag <value>
                            latest-tag is an optional argument expecting the latest tag name -m, --major-version <value>
-                           major-version is required when the latest-tag option is defined
+                           major-version is required when latest-tag option is defined
 ```

  Examples: